 I got to know him closely when the company extended its marketing operations to parts of the then Frontier Province and created a separate division reporting to the head office.
 We both were posted there, he in Abbottabad and I in Peshawar.

-Zaki was a soft-spoken, slow-paced, and amiable person who wore thick glasses and prematurely graying hair.
+Zaki was a soft-spoken, slow-paced, and amiable person.
+He had a dusky complexion, wore thick glasses, and had prematurely graying hair.

 Zigzagging through the course of our respective careers, we both ended up in the head office, Zaki in Marketing and I, after taking an unusual detour via the Pakistan Foreign Office, in Human Resources.
 The company had by then shifted its office to the National Shipping building.

 Meanwhile, Esso Chemical Asia Pacific (later renamed Exxon Chemical Asia Pacific or ECAP) set up its regional office in Hongkong.
-They also started using Esso Training Center in Singapore, which operated from Shangrila Hotel and later from Mandarin Hotel on Orchard Road.
+They also started using Esso Training Center in Singapore, which operated from Shangrila Hotel and later moved to Mandarin Hotel, on Orchard Road.

 This is when EPFCL employees from Karachi and Dharki started traveling to Singapore, and sometimes to Hongkong, to attend training courses and conferences.
-On the way back, via Bangkok, they would return with chocolates, cheese, and other goodies for their families and friends.
+They would return, via Bangkok, carrying chocolates, cheese, and other goodies for their families and friends.
 (Surprising as it may sound today, chocolate and cheese were a rare commodity in Pakistan those days — and so was travel abroad a rare event.)

-They came back from Singapore with exciting stories, a little embellished though, about the places they visited, the hotels they stayed at, the people they met — and the fun they had.
+They brought back exciting stories, a little embellished though, about the places they visited, the hotels they stayed at, the people they met, and the fun they had.